shivangiSrivastava01/User-Finance-Management/README.md

 2. For each service Navigate to the respective project directory.
 3. Run `mvn spring-boot:run`.
 4. For the Complete system to run, each microservice should be in running state
+5. Post starting services, please proceed with user creation, prior to budget and expense creation.

 ## API Documentation
 Access the Swagger UI